 What Nanak writes differs considerably from Lahiri's commentary, also when Lahiri seems to render him.
 For example, Nanak says "Nanak, the devotees are always blissful," whereas kriya devotees are not just that, according to Lahiri, but are rather striving for bliss from time to time several times a day, and then holding on to it as much as can be.

 As he is wont to do, Lahiri talks of kriya through books that seldom or never deal with kriya at all.
-A piece of advice: "Do not think Lahiri renders a source verbatim and faithfully.
-What he keeps at for the most time is talking about many things "in the light of kriya".
-There are rarely verbatim quotations from those books that he "talks behind," so to speak.
+He says much "in the light of kriya."
 That peculiarity needs to be pointed out.

-If other persons set out to write a lot about things they said they could not really write about, I would think they aimed too high.
-However, poetry may reach towards many insights that are difficult to verbalise without imagery, allusions, and the other tools of poetry.
-Be that as it may, here are more Lahiri thoughts rendered and sorted:
+Poetry may reach towards many insights that are difficult to verbalise without imagery, allusions, and the other tools of poetry.
+Be that as it may, here are more Lahiri thoughts as rendered and sorted:

 The ultimate Self is Inexplicable.
-(Lahiri] ⚶ It is in vain to write and to say something about which is inexplicable . . .
+(Lahiri) ⚶ It is in vain to write and to say something about which is inexplicable . . .
 What else can be said?
-[Panchanan Bhattacharya, publisher] [179, 176]
+[Panchanon Bhattacharya, publisher] [179, 176]

 Kriya takes the person to Happiness, to the house of the Lord through inner Beauty.
 (181)